What are Intermodal Drayage Services?

-How Taylor Distributing Adapts and Innovates in the Cincinnati Drayage Industry
+How Taylor Distributing Adapts in the Cincinnati Drayage Industry

 Anti-Rollover or automatic stability control is now a standard feature.
 Auto-inflation systems are installed on international chassis, and tri-axels are also available.
 As part of their strategic plan, Taylor Distributing has rolled out a new TMS operating system, Trinium Technologies, which will significantly improve planning, equipment utilization, and driver satisfaction.

 “This will allow much more efficient use of our drayage service assets, and by incorporating Google mapping, we can evaluate highway traffic patterns and forecast delivery based on this information,” said Swensen.
 Future enhancements will be made to the customer portals to make them more robust and provide significant information to our customers.

 The Future of Intermodal Drayage Services

 The drayage portion of the intermodal services industry has come a long way since its early origins.
 The latest technology and processes that companies like Taylor Distributing are implementing will provide visibility and seamless movement that supply chain management requires.